openvinotoolkit/nncf/README.md

 2) Initialize NNCF Dataset with the validation dataset and the transformation function.
 3) Run the quantization pipeline.

-Below there are usage examples for every backend.
+Below are the usage examples for every backend.

 <details><summary><b>PyTorch</b></summary>